Emma Louise Ashford: Marriage

 At one of her family's musical evenings, Hindle, now age seventeen, met John Ashford (1837–1930), a young engineer and amateur singer who had recently relocated to Connecticut from Bath, England.
 They married in 1867, and eventually moved to Chicago, Illinois.
 Mrs. Ashford was chosen out of twenty-eight applicants to fill the solo alto position at St. John's Episcopal Church, whose director was the renowned Dudley Buck.
 She also became the church's organist and harmony teacher.
 Emma considered the year she spent under the guidance of Professor Buck to be most significant and influential for her musical development.

 In 1884, the Ashfords moved to Nashville, Tennessee, where John Ashford had been appointed the Superintendent of Buildings and Grounds at Vanderbilt University.
-Here he founded the Vanderbilt Glee Club. living at 2105 Dixie Place.
+Here he founded the Vanderbilt Glee Club.
+The couple lived at 2105 Dixie Place which has since been torn down and replaced with a parking garage.

-Together the Ahfords lead the choirs of some of the largest churches in Nashville.
+Together the Ashfords led the choirs of some of the largest churches in Nashville.
 She also put more energy into composing her own music.
 She had, from the time of her youth, studied harmony and counterpoint with a number of teachers, most notably Henri Weber and Dr. R. H. Peters, Mus.D., who noted her "deep and clear insight into things musical" and was impressed with her "intense musical temperament."